2012 Burlington Via derailment: Investigation

 The Transportation Safety Board of Canada (TSB) is the federal agency responsible for investigating incidents that occur with rail transportation, officials launched an investigation immediately after the accident.
-The main investigator-in-charge was Tom Griffith, who has been a senior investigator with the TSB since 1990.
+The main investigator-in-charge was Tom Griffith, who had been a senior investigator with the TSB since 1990.
 He has led 28 other rail investigations in his career.

 On March 1, 2012, the Transportation Safety Board issued a statement demonstrating that in the immediate seconds surrounding the derailment, train 92 was executing a crossover from track 2 to track 3 at a speed of 67 mph, over four times the set limit of 15 mph.

-On June 10, 2013, the final report TSB report was issued.
+On June 10, 2013, the final TSB report was issued.
 The report confirmed that the train was travelling more than four times the authorized speed while changing from track 2 to track 3.
 It concluded that the crew misinterpreted the signal indication when approaching the crossover and proceed at a speed appropriate for a train remaining on track 2.
 It also indicated that a maintenance crew was working on track 2 beyond the crossover, and that the attention of the locomotive crew may have been focused on the safety of this maintenance crew, diverting their attention from the signal indication.
 Furthermore, the previous signal which gave advance warning of the speed restriction was passed before a stop at Aldershot Station, and the locomotive crew may have forgotten about its indication while stopped for several minutes.
 It also concludes that since Via trains rarely change tracks at this crossover, the crew may have had a strong expectation that they would be remaining on track 2.